abubakar2029/object-oriented-programming/README.md

 # Nursery Management System

-A Java console application for managing plant inventory, customer orders, and nursery reports — built from scratch as a hands-on OOP learning project.

 ## About This Project

 I designed and built this system myself over several days.
 I started by understanding what the nursery needed to do, which entities belonged in the model, and how they related to each other.
 I iterated on the design over time — refining classes, relationships, and diagrams as my understanding of object-oriented programming grew.
 This was a passion project to learn OOP properly, not a tutorial follow-along.